AdvancedWood/OSC-Knowledge-Center/content/docs/guide/software trial guidance.md

 (3)	*How could efficiency and feasibility of offsite construction projects be impacted?*
 (4)	*Why are connections important in modular construction?*

+## Task 2: Get recommendations for reusable connection design

+A feature of this system is embedded structured knowledge, which can handle the knowledge about specific construction objects.
+For example, you can follow the steps shown in Figure 4 to get recommendations for reusable connections designed by previous studies and projects.

+Figure 4.
+Ask about specific concepts